-Course Snapshot: This course covers advanced domestic installation (Steps 1 & 2) plus a C&G Qualification in EV Charging Point installation.
+Course Snapshot: This course covers advanced domestic installation (Step 1) plus a C&G Qualification in EV Charging Point installation.
 You can work as a domestic electrician and also specialise in EV charging point installation.
 The Course breaks down as follows:

 Why Take this Course?

 You will be joining a growing army of installers in an industry set to grow at a rapid rate.
 Our partnership with Rolec means that on passing this course you will be eligible to be registered on their approved installers scheme.
 Once registered you will appear on their national database of installers and this can lead to referrals for installation jobs in your area and the ability to draw down government funding for charging point installations.
 Before you can register with Rolec you must join a domestic installer scheme.
 For more info see the FAQ's section.